aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-ports.md

         # Set to false to disable the LLDP topology validation performed by the `eos_validate_state` role.
         validate_lldp: <bool>

+        # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
         # Flag used to identify one or more adapters as egress interfaces of the Arista Campus fabric.
         # These interfaces will be tagged with `Link-Type: Egress`.
         # This tag can later be used in the CloudVision Campus Dashboard to correctly identify egress interfaces and calculate their bandwidth utilization.